andytudhope/Recollections/FAQ.md

 **So in the current model only the developer can stake?
 Or is there an option for others to participate as well?**

 Yeah, of course!
 Anyone can stake, and we provide the option in the UI.
-When you chose to upvote, it's either "Promote and protect" == staking more or "Community love" == minting positive votes and sending a portion of that SNT to the developer.
+When you chose to upvote, it's either "Donate" == staking more or "Protect" == minting positive votes and sending a portion of that SNT to the developer.

 A portion that relies only on the params of the curve being used to protect the integrity of the store as a whole.

 **Is it possible to pump and dump an app?**

 Not really, because you're only using SNT, not a token linked to the market cap or value of that specific app.

-Anyway, dropping the rankings just means the developer is getting potentially half their money back, which they can use to increase stake etc.
+Anyway, dropping in the rankings just means the developer is getting a significant portion of their money back, which they can use to increase stake etc.

 **Will our minimum stake for the developer be dynamic based on the total curve, or by some fixed _fiat_ value?**

 There is no minimum stake if you look at the contract.
 Anyone can create a DApp, with or without tokens.
-However, if you send tokens along with the call to create the Dapp (not sure how to do this yet, maybe a proxy with `approveAndTransfer` somehow?) then that dapp is created with a starting balance, which is - again - what is used to rank it, whatever that starting balance is (even if 0).

 This means the minimum cost to list a DApp (or any piece of information you might like) is only the gas costs of creating a new struct in a contract (i.e. very low).

 **I'm a DApp developer.
 I'm going to stake my SNT, then buy back all the tokens I can and vote positively with them, for which I get the SNT used to vote, because I'm the developer?**

 Yip, that's true.
-So, we need to ask, what is the maximum cost to a developer to rank first?
-In this set up it's ( 1 / `rate` ).
-That is, for some % of what it would actually have cost in SNT, I can get to the top of the DApp store and ensure no-one can vote against me.
+That is, I can ensure no-one can vote against me while receiving back 62.5% of the SNT I staked at first.

-This is why there is no incentive to upvote (other than to protect or donate).
+1. This is why there is no incentive in terms of an increased ranking to upvote.
 Positive votes don't influence your "effective" stake, only negative votes count.

-**Re-iterate:** upvoting is only a social signal for the UI, there is no contractual benefit.
-The only reason to upvote, other than protect/donate, is to increase how expensive it is (by decreasing % negative) to downvote your DApp by buying up tokens.
-You could call the contract manually with the right data, upvote yourself massively and have the SNT come right back to you (one reason why only, say, 52% is available).
-a) that's not actually optimal (because of the UI catch) and b) it's only about social signalling, so it's possible to prove that behaviour on the chain, and Status can block from the UI only 2 things: DApps that manipulate voting, or mailicious code.
-Hence you run the risk of spending 52% of the SNT required to top the DApp store and STILL being blocked in the UI.
-Note "the SNT required to top the dapp store" above.
-This is the surest signal that the cryptoeconomic security of DApps on top of the DApp store is a purely a function of the total SNT staked.
+2. We're back to point about _contractual reality_ versus the Status UI, though.
+As one implementation of an open contract, Status can still block from our UI two things: DApps that manipulate voting, or mailicious code (as both of these can be fairly objectively verified).
+Because such an action would require on chain actions, we could prove to a reasonable degree such vote mainpulation and block the DApp, which - once again - severely alters their incentive structure.

-This is one way of casting the game being played: How much SNT is worth risking against the chance that the UI can divert from contractual reality under specific, well-defined conditions versus how much SNT do we need to return to make sure developers get back enough in order to make it worth their while to stake SNT in the first place, which also effects how secure the DApp store is as a whole?
+This is one way of casting the game being played: How much SNT is worth risking against the chance that the UI can divert from contractual reality under specific, well-defined conditions?
+This must be balanced in the design against how much SNT we need to return to make sure developers get back enough in order to make it worth their while to stake SNT in the first place (which also effects how secure the DApp store is as a whole)?

 **Is there any contractual rule about voting for yourself?**

 Even if that could be reliably identified, there's nothing to stop you voting for yourself in the actual contract.
 However, there is a social contract that Status upholds which says that manipulating more than - say - 50% of the votes unprovoked, or some more suitable param, gets you pulled from the UI.

 Yes, one day I envision DApp store wars, where devs have to stake more to prevent themselves moving down the rankings which, neatly, corresponds to a donation in SNT to the whole community.

 So, if they're fighting a competitor/troll trying who is downvoting them, they can stake more, upvote themselves and/or fight back/apply for help.
 Or, if they did something that upset their customers or the wider community, they'll need to stake more too.
 Sounds like a better form of contrition to me.

 All the while, more SNT goes into the cryptoeconomic security of the dapp store as a whole - **this is the key insight here**.